PlatONnetwork/platon-abi/docs/index.rst

-Welcome to the eth-abi documentation!
+Welcome to the platon-abi documentation!
 =====================================

-The ``eth-abi`` library provides low level utilities for converting python values to and from solidity's binary ABI format.
+The ``platon-abi`` library provides low level utilities for converting python values to and from solidity's binary ABI format.

 For detailed information on ABI types and their encodings, refer to the